Dedicated PrEP Clinics

 Pregnancy test and advice

-If you think you may pregnant you can call into one of our clinics to discuss it with one of the nurses.
+If you think you may pregnant you can access one of our clinics to discuss it with a member of the team.

 A pregnancy test is free and confidential and can be done 3 weeks after unprotected sex or from the first day of a missed period.

-The sooner you find that you’re pregnant, the more options you have.
+The sooner you find out that you’re pregnant, the more options you have.

 I'm pregnant, what are my options?